OctopusDeploy/blog/blog/2024-04/inline-execution-containers/index.md

 In conclusion, the introduction of new options allowing users to choose between an inline Dockerfile or a URL to a Git repository represents a nice improvement in simplifying deployment workflows with Docker.

-By offering flexibility and versatility, users can streamline the container creation process, integrate seamlessly with CI/CD pipelines, and foster collaboration through centralized code repositories.
+By offering flexibility and versatility, users can streamline the container creation process, integrate with their deployment process quicker, and foster collaboration through centralized code repositories.

-As organizations continue to embrace containerization for deploying applications at scale, features like these play a role in accelerating development cycles and delivering value to end-users efficiently.
+As organizations continue to embrace containerization for deploying applications at scale, features like these play a role in accelerating development cycles and delivering value to end-users.

 Happy Deployments!